electroly/sqlnotebook/CONTRIBUTING.md

 ## How to build from source

-- In PowerShell (Windows or WSL), run `ps1/Update-Docs.ps1` to generate the help files.
+- In PowerShell (Windows or WSL), run `ps1/Update-Deps.ps1` to download non-NuGet deps and generate the doc files.
-- Open `src\SqlNotebook.sln` and build.
+- Open `src\SqlNotebook.sln` in Visual Studio and build.

 ## How to edit documentation